-When a parent insists on doing a "walk-through" through your school, be willing to show them around.
+When a parent insists on doing a "walk-through" of your school, be willing to show them around.
 Start with showing them the school vision, parent board, and procedure manual.
-The lesson plans should be clearly posted, safety procedures, and curriculum outlines.
+The lesson plans should be clearly posted.
+Safety procedures and curriculum outlines must be readily available.
 Do a quick walk through a classroom if time permits.
 Encourage and welcome parents to come to a school event or open house to talk to the teachers.
-Provide parents with any resources you have regarding school functions, curriculum, content standards, and the school calendar and parent newsletter.
+Provide parents with any resources you have regarding school functions, curriculum, content standards, the school calendar, and parent newsletter.